Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 ## List of Sessions

 When the Transcript Explorer is selected, you will see a list of all sessions that match the global and local filter settings.
+This list of sessions is opened by default.

 |Title        | Description                                                              |
 |-------------|--------------------------------------------------------------------------|